microsoft/nni/docs/en_US/BuiltinTuner.md

 * **optimize_mode** (*maximize or minimize, optional, default = maximize*) - If 'maximize', the tuner will target to maximize metrics.
 If 'minimize', the tuner will target to minimize metrics.

+Note: We have optimized the parallelism of TPE.
+For the principle of optimization or turn off optimization, please refer to [TPE document](HyperoptTuner.md).

 **Usage example:**

 ```yaml